 These traditional gifts also include gift cards, candy boxes, and those fun gift sets you find everywhere around Christmas time.
-These things are easy to find and usually low cost, so if your goal for your Christmas wish list is to make Christmas shopping easier for those around you, these are great options.
-You will probably get good use out of them too!
+These things are easy to find and usually low cost, so if your goal for your Christmas wish list is to make Christmas shopping more manageable for those around you, these are great options.
+You will probably get good use out of them, too!

 Something That Helps Someone Else

 Another way you can make your gift help others is by asking for something the entire family can enjoy.
 The joint gift can be tickets to an event or something to eat, like a lovely cake.
-If the giver is planning on spending a lot of money on you, you can ask for something like a new television or computer that everyone can use.
+If the giver plans to spend a lot of money on you, you can ask for something like a new television or computer that everyone can use.

 Gifts of Time